valeporpo/csv-from-html/README.md

       }
     })
 document.querySelector("#cfh-trigger-2").addEventListener("click", function() {
-  csv.download() // The download will also start when the user clicks on the element with id "cfh-trigger-2" })
+  cfh.download() // The download will also start when the user clicks on the element with id "cfh-trigger-2" })
 ```